TebexPL/FAT32-Bootsector/README.md

 + File must be in root directory of selected partition
 + Filename - max 8 characters for name and 3 for extention

-### Cool! how do I make my HDD/SSD/SD card/Pendrive/floppy bootable?
+## Cool! how do I make my HDD/SSD/SD card/Pendrive/floppy bootable?

 Just use my script... **(Only for linux, Tested on Ubuntu)**

+## Errors?

+When error occurs bootsector draws error code on the screen.

+### Here are codes and explanations of errors:

+0 - extended BIOS functions not availble
+1 - Bootable partition not found or it's type is not FAT32 2 - File not found
+3 - Can't load sectors (BIOS interrupt error)